A Guide to Finishes for Kitchen Cabinets

 Glaze

-glazed cabinetsA glaze is a translucent or transparent colored top-coating that goes over a paint or stain, or another base coat.
+glazed cabinetsA glaze is a translucent topcoat that goes over paint, stain, or another base coat.
 It highlights the color of the base coat and enhances surface details, making the cabinet come alive.
 Some manufacturers apply the glaze and wipe it off by hand to create some texture and highlights in the crevices and corners of the cabinet surface.

 Process